nileshlaxmi/disarium-number/README.md

 Output: true
 135 is a Disarium number because it equals to 1^1 + 3^2 + 5^3 (each digit powered to the position in the number).
 ```

+# Folders:

+* single-number : Verify whether a given number is disarium or not.
+* numbers-in-a-range : Find all the disarium numbers in a range.